johmicrot/Coursera_Assignment/README.md

 Our dataset has only one feature so we have only one parameter, plus a bias.
 The equation is shown below.
 The reason numpy is used is to allow us to simply make a prediction by using the command "np.dot(x, theta)"  where x is the input features, and theta are the features.

 <img src=figures/hypothesis_function.png height="75">
 The parameter update equation is given below.
 The code implementation is given in supporting_functions.gradientDescent.
 The function returns the parameter after updating N times, and the cost history for all N updates.

 <img src=figures/batch_update_equation.png height="80">

-The code outpus the following predictios based on the learned weights
+The code outputs the following predictions based on the learned weights

 `Profit prediction for 35,000 people: $4519.767868`